strwdr/Procedural-Maps/README.md

 ```

 ### grid
-Tell the program if you want to add grid to the output image.
+Tell the program whether you want to add grid to the output image.

 Default: False